 Lymphocytes are a type of white blood cell.
 CLL affects B lymphocytes, which are also called B cells.
 Normal B cells circulate in your blood and help your body fight infection.
 Cancerous B cells don’t fight infections like normal B cells do.
 As the number of cancerous B cells gradually increases, they crowd out normal lymphocytes and cause bone marrow failure.

 Some people with CLL may not have any symptoms, and their cancer may only be discovered during a routine blood test.
 If you do exhibit symptoms, they typically include:

 - night sweats

 If your doctor suspects you have CLL, they may use various tests to confirm your diagnosis.
 For example, they will probably order one or more of the following tests.

-- bone marrow biopsy: a needle with a special tube is inserted into your hip or breastbone to get a sample of your bone marrow
+In this procedure, your doctor will insert a needle with a special tube into your hip or breastbone to get a sample of your bone marrow for testing.

-Your doctor can use the pictures created by this scan to look for swollen lymph nodes in the chest or abdomen
+Your doctor can use the pictures created by this scan to look for swollen lymph nodes in your chest or abdomen.

 - persistent, recurrent infections